Swans

 Healthy Snacks may be brought in daily to eat at morning break.

-Water Bottles should be brought in each day and kept with the children throughout each lesson.
+Water Bottles may be brought in each day and kept with the children throughout each lesson.
 Water bottles will need to go home daily to be cleaned and refilled.

-Pencil Cases: All pupils should have their own stationery for lessons and will all be writing in blue pen.
-They will need: a blue ballpoint pen, a pencil, a ruler, a rubber and a sharpener (pencil crayons and felt tips are optional).
+Pencil Cases: All pupils should have their own stationery for lessons and all writing will be in blue pen.
+In pencil cases children will need: a blue ballpoint pen, a graphite pencil, a ruler, a rubber and a sharpener (pencil crayons and felt tips are optional).
 It would also be helpful to have a small glue stick, pair of scissors, a compass and protractor.
 Please make sure your resources fit into one pencil case.

 Curriculum

-Mobile phones: We recognise that some pupils may need to bring a mobile phone to school if they are walking to or from school by themselves.
+Mobile phones: We recognise that some pupils may need to/wish to bring a mobile phone to school if they are walking to or from school by themselves.
 All phones need to be named and turned off once on school grounds.
-These will then be handed in to myself and stored in a locked boxed and the children will collect their phones before leaving at the end of the day.
+In the classroom they will be collected and placed a secure box, the children will collect their phones prior to leaving the classroom at 3.20pm.
+If pupils have phones out in the classrooms they will be confiscated and a parent will have to collect it from the office.
 No phones will be allowed on any school trips or visits.
-If children have a smart watch, these must be put on 'airplane mode' whilst the children are on the school premises.

 As always, please don’t hesitate to ask if there is anything you are unsure of or require further clarification on.